torserv/torserv/README.md

 ## 🛠️ Build from Source

-TorServe is written in Go and requires the Tor binary to be present in a `tor/` directory inside the project.
+torserv is written in Go and requires the Tor binary to be present in a `tor/` directory inside the project.

 ---